Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 EOF
 ```

-Once this is done, the Kuadrant multi-cluster gateway controller will pick up that a HTTPRoute has been attached to the Gateway it is managing from the hub and it will setup a DNS record to start bringing traffic to that gateway for the host defined in that listener.
+Once this is done, the Kuadrant multi-cluster Gateway controller will pick up that a HTTPRoute has been attached to the Gateway it is managing from the hub and it will setup a DNS record to start bringing traffic to that Gateway for the host defined in that listener.

-You should now see a DNSRecord and only 1 endpoint added which corresponds to address assigned to the gateway where the HTTPRoute was created.
+You should now see a DNSRecord and only 1 endpoint added which corresponds to address assigned to the Gateway where the HTTPRoute was created.
 In `T1`, run:

 ```bash
 kubectl get dnsrecord -n multi-cluster-gateways -o=yaml